Enabel/flysystem-sharepoint/README.md

 # Flysystem adapter for Sharepoint

-This package contains a dapater for Flysystem to work with Sharepoint (Graph API)
+This package contains an adapter for Flysystem to work with Sharepoint (Graph API)

 ## Requirement
 * You need PHP 7.4 or newer, with json support.